Maine Coon: Heart

 Hypertrophic cardiomyopathy (HCM) has been observed in Maine Coon populations.
 A mutation in the MYBPC3 gene found in Maine Coons has been associated with HCM.

 Of all the Maine Coons tested for the MyBPC mutation at the Veterinary Cardiac Genetics Lab at the College of Veterinary Medicine at Washington State University, approximately one-third tested positive.
 Not all cats that test positive will have clinical signs of the disease, and some Maine Coon cats with clinical evidence of hypertrophic cardiomyopathy test negative for this mutation, strongly suggesting that a second mutation exists in the breed.
-The HCM prevalence was found to be 10.1% (95% CI 5.8 -14.3%) in this study.
+The HCM prevalence was found to be 10.1% (95% CI 5.8-14.3%) in this study.
 Early growth and nutrition, larger body size, and obesity may be environmental modifiers of genetic predisposition to HCM.

 Kidney

 Polycystic kidney disease (PKD) is an inherited condition in cats that causes multiple cysts (pockets of fluid) to form in the kidneys.
 These cysts are present from birth.
 Initially, they are very small, but they grow larger over time and may eventually disrupt kidney function, resulting in kidney failure.
 While renal cysts are observed with a low incidence in Maine Coons, PKD appears to be a misnomer in this particular breed.
 In a 2013 study, spanning 8 years, renal cysts were documented by ultrasound in 7 of 187 healthy Maine Coons enrolled in a pre-breeding screening programme.
 The cysts were mostly single and unilateral (6/7, 85.7%), small (mean 3.6 mm in diameter), and located at the corticomedullary junction (4/6, 66.7%), thus, different in size, number, and location from those observed in Persian-related breeds.
 In the same study, all six Maine Coon cats with renal cysts tested negative for the PKD1 mutation, proving the disease in these cats to be unrelated to the PKD observed in Persians and related breeds.
 Gene sequencing of these cats failed to demonstrate any common genetic sequences.
-Gendron et al. found that 'Maine Coon PKD' represents a form of juvenile nephropathy other than PKD.
+Gendron et al. found that "Maine Coon PKD" represents a form of juvenile nephropathy other than PKD.

 Skeletal, joint and muscle

 Hip dysplasia is an abnormality of the hip joint which can cause crippling lameness and arthritis.
 The cats most commonly affected with hip dysplasia tend to be males of the larger, big-boned breeds such as Persians and Maine Coons.
 Smaller and lighter cats frequently experience less severe symptoms.
-X-rays submitted to the Orthopedic Foundation for Animals (OFA) between 1974 and 2011 indicates that 24.3% of Maine Coons in the database were dysplastic.
+X-rays submitted to the Orthopedic Foundation for Animals (OFA) between 1974 and 2011 indicate that 24.3% of Maine Coons in the database were dysplastic.
 Dysplasia was more severe in bilateral than unilateral cases and with increasing age.

 The Maine Coon is one of the more commonly affected breeds for spinal muscular atrophy.
 An autosomal recessive mutation in both the LIX1 and LNPEP gene are responsible for the condition in the breed.